Image of a therapist and client in a counseling session.

 Anorexia and bulimia are serious disorders, but they have effective treatments.
 Thriveworks Media offers therapy, and our counselors individualize treatment plans to fit each client’s needs.

 Getting help for anorexia and bulimia can feel intimidating, so we have done what we can to provide support throughout the process.
 When you call our office, a person will answer your call and make your appointment.
 We offer convenient weekend and evening appointments.
-Many first-time clients see their counselor within 24 hours.
-We also accept many insurance plans.
+Many first-time clients see their counselor within the week.
+And finally, we also accept many insurance plans.

 You do not have to fight bulimia or anorexia alone.
 We can work together for your mental and physical health.
 Call Thriveworks Media today.